 Note: A change in employment (or work schedule) does not constitute an extenuating circumstance.

-- Death Certificate or Obituary
+- Death Certificate, Obituary or Funeral Program

 - Notarized letter from another person who can speak to your circumstance

 - Recommendation from instructor, department chair, or dean